drsdefundpolice/drsdefundpolice.github.io/media.md

 You can follow our work on Twitter at ([@DrsDefundPolice](https://twitter.com/DrsDefundPolice)).

+We hosted our inaugural event on June 25, 2020.
+You can watch a recording of it below:
 {% raw %}
 <iframe width="560" height="315" src="https://www.youtube.com/embed/zPjYWzyoJ28" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 {% endraw %}